andreamazza89/HTTPServer/checklist.md

 # Checklist

+- maybe system should not rely on preexisting directories? (logs & resources need to exist for the system to work, though that is also true for the public folder)
 - remove fileSystem vulnerability (should refuse paths that include '..')
 - make request body optional?
 - extract data range parser from filesystem